 In Britain the

 local.
-In Wiltshire, Hampshire, Sussex and Surrey it occurs as a breeding
+In Wiltshire, Hampshire, Sussex and Surrey it occurs as a

 Most colonies comprise of less than 20

-to 30 can be seen in a single day under ideal conditions in certain
+30 can be seen in a single day under ideal conditions in certain

 forests.
-Individuals butterflies have a range that probably
+Individual butterflies have a range that probably

 encompasses several hectares, and is usually based on a single area

 of contiguous forest, with satellite colonies in adjacent smaller

 Both sexes can be found at least a